harena-lab/harena-docs/dccs/cellular/README.md

     * the origin's value is greater than the target's value or the target has no value
   * action:
     * the origin sets value 1 to the target and decreases its value;
+* `-/`
+  * calculates a share rate, which is the value origin equally divided by the neighbors
+  * conditions:
+    * the share rate is greater than 1
+   * the source minus the share rate is equal or greater than the value of the target or the target has no value
+  * action:
+    * the origin transfers a share rate to the destination, decreasing it from the origin;
 * `_=`
   * conditions:
     * the origin's value is greater than 0